-Heyyy … time to get up, clean the lenses of our sunglasses, put on the shorts and sandals socks, rucksack ready to dive between medieval streets of the Gothic Quarter and beautiful Modernist buildings in Barcelona.
-A lot of treasures full of museums and architectural wonders, beaches and perfect squares are waiting for us.
+Heyyy … time to get up, clean the lenses of our sunglasses, put on the shorts and sandals socks, rucksack ready to dive between medieval streets of the Gothic Quarter and beautiful Modernist buildings of Barcelona.
+A lot of treasures full of museums and architectural wonders, beaches, and perfect squares are waiting for us.

-We left the hotel Lloret Ramblas and crossed La Rambla towards the Gothic Quarter, just 5 minutes walk is located the Barcelona Cathedral, this architectural wonder between Gothic and Baroque dating from 1298 stands in the middle of the Gothic Quarter.
-The main entrance is the most impressive, once inside you can climb to the roof with amazing views of the Gothic Quarter.
+We left the Hotel Lloret Ramblas and crossed Las Ramblas towards the Gothic Quarter, just 5 minutes walk is located the Barcelona Cathedral, this architectural wonder between Gothic and Baroque dating from 1298 stands in the middle of the Gothic Quarter.
+The main entrance is the most impressive, once inside you can climb to the roof to see the amazing views of the Gothic Quarter.

-If you walk around the cathedral of Barcelona and you lose in the streets, you will be surprised with hidden squares.Plaza Cataluña is just 5 minutes walk, and is neuralgic point of Barcelona, that’s where all means run transport, is also a meeting point for citizens and tourists.
-Here begins La Rambla and is the boundary between the Gothic Quarter and the Eixample.
+Catalonia Square is just 5 minutes walk from the Cathedral, and is neuralgic point of Barcelona, also a meeting point for citizens and tourists.
+Here begins La Rambla and is the boundary between the Gothic Quarter and Eixample neighborhood.

-Among exclusive shops and fancy restaurants is this fantastic masterpiece.
-Casa Batllo was designed by architect Antonio Gaudi, this unique building very colorful and remarkable textures found in “La Manzana de la Discordia” and represents the legend of Sant Jordi.
-Its roof is the dragon’s back and the balconies are carnival masks.
+Among exclusive shops and fancy restaurants, Casa Batllo is in Paseo de Gracia, and was designed by Antonio Gaudi.
+This unique building very colorful and remarkable textures is in “La Manzana de la Discordia”.
+The building, remains the Sant Jordi legend, where the roof is the dragon’s back, and the balconies the dragon’s victims the skull-shaped.